RyaWil/PacMan-Exercise/README.md

 PacMac Exercise

 ## Description of the Project
-#####
+There are two buttons in the top left corner (Add PacMan and Start Game).
+The Add PacMan button creates a PacMan for every click.
+When you start the game the PacMen will travel at random speeds and trajectories to the right until they hit the right boarder and then will reverse directions.

 ## How to Run/Usage (Installation)
 Once the files are downloaded (clone) the HTML file should be loaded in a Web Browser.
-With a click of the button "Show stops between MIT and Harvard" there will be an animation of the bus stops from MIT to Harvard.
-A bubble/pin will appear and move every two seconds.
+With a click of the button "Add PacMan" a PacMan will be created.
+The desired amount of PacMen will based on the amount of clicks of that button.
+Once ready you can start the game.
+The speed of the PacMen will increase if the Start Game button is clicked more than once.
+Refresh your browser to clear the "board."

 ## Roadmap of future improvements
-Add a reset button to move the pin back to the beginning point.
+Add a stop button
-Add a reverse path from Harvard to MIT
+Reverse the image to face the direction the PacMan is traveling.

 ## Licence Information
 MIT License